 - Bring a gift from your home country - your host family would love the thought behind a traditional gift

 - Do try to get out and about - explore the neighbourhood and importantly, don’t isolate yourself in your room 24/7

 - Try and make local friends - it is always good and important to have people apart from your host family that you can talk to and socialise with

-- Don’t have unrealistic expectations of the homestay experience - your host family aren’t servants and they don’t work for you!
+- Don’t have unrealistic expectations of the homestay experience - your host family members aren’t servants, and they don’t work for you!
 Some families expect you to do your own laundry, so be polite and accept that you might have to do this yourself.

 - Don’t be extremely loud.
-Respect the people in your homestay and be nice to your neighbours.
+Respect the people in your homestay, and be nice to your neighbors.

 Published on 11th January 2017